BZoennchen/Pages/index.md

 >"a world open for play."  -- Robin Williams

-Teaching, in this light, should be an invitation into that playful world---a path to self-discovery, agancy, autonomy and individuation.
+Teaching, in this light, should be an invitation into that playful world---a path to self-discovery, agency, autonomy and individuation.
 While it is widely accepted that computational thinking is an important skill, I believe computer science has the potential to offer far more than utility.
 It can---and should---be meaningful.
 As a scientific discipline, it should remain open to critique and mature enough to engage with other fields, learning from their perspectives.